-Thwarting the Enemy: Providing Counterintelligence and Threat Awareness to the Defense Industrial Base CI111.06
+Thwarting the Enemy: Providing Counterintelligence and Threat Awareness to the Defense Industrial Base CI111.16

 Description: "Thwarting the Enemy: Providing Counterintelligence and Threat Awareness to the Defense Industrial Base," was developed for employees working at cleared defense contractor facilities.
-This eLearning training will allow employees to complete the training at any time to meet their annual Threat Awareness training requirement.
-The emphasis of the training is to make employees aware of potential threats directed against U.S. technology; it also explains common suspicious activities which they should be reporting to the Facility Security Officer (FSO) in compliance with NISPOM 3-107 and 1-302.
-FSOs are encouraged to use this Defense Security Service (DSS) Counterintelligence Office sponsored training to meet the Security Training and Briefings requirement outlined in NISPOM Chapter 3.
+This will allow employees to complete the training at any time to meet their annual Threat Awareness training requirement.
+The emphasis is to make employees aware of potential threats directed against U.S. technology.
+It also explains common suspicious activities which should be reported to the Facility Security Officer (FSO) in compliance with NISPOM 3-107 and 1-302.
+FSOs are encouraged to use this Defense Security Service (DSS) Counterintelligence Office-sponsored training to meet the Security Training and Briefings requirement outlined in NISPOM Chapter 3.

 Course Resources: N/A